TicTicBoooom-Mods/MasterfulMachinery/.github/ISSUE_TEMPLATE/rc---testing.md

 ---
 name: RC - Testing
-about: A Temporary template used for RC-Testing
+about: Only select this template if you are using the alpha version of 1.18
 title: "[RC-TEST]"
 labels: RC-TESTING
 assignees: MasterSloth1, ticticboooom